 Obviously most wedding guests can eliminate white from their wardrobe choices when finding a wedding-worthy outfit for a friend's nuptials.
-(Unless of course they're attending an all-white wedding, à la Christian Siriano's recent nuptials!)
-But finding something to wear still stresses 44 percent of female wedding guests.
-Furthermore, 28 percent are worried about losing weight before a wedding.
-(Gotta look good in those Instagram photos, right?)
-And another 28 percent are nervous about spending too much money— which is already difficult when 24 percent are concerned about buying the perfect gift.
-And__27 percent of female wedding guests are also freaking over running into other guests whom they dislike__.
-Understandable — of course you don't want to run into your ex come the big day.
-(You dated the bride's brother...
-Oops.)
+(Unless of course, they're attending an all-white wedding, à la Christian Siriano's nuptials!)
+But finding something to wear still stresses out 44 percent of female wedding guests.
+Furthermore, 28 percent are worried about losing weight before a wedding, and another 28 percent are nervous about spending too much money—something that's already difficult when 24 percent are concerned about buying the perfect gift.

-Phew.
-We're getting stressed just reading all of that.
-However, women aren't exclusively susceptible to attendee anxiety.
-But while the ladies are more concerned about slaying the outfit game, it sounds like the dudes are stressing over running into that bridesmaid they once slept with.
-31 percent of men attending weddings are concerned over seeing people they don't like, while__only 27 percent are concerned over finding the perfect outfit__.
+Women aren't exclusively susceptible to attendee anxiety, though.
+While the ladies are more concerned about slaying the outfit game, it sounds like the dudes are stressing about running into that bridesmaid they once slept with.
+According to the survey, 31 percent of men attending weddings are concerned about seeing people they don't like, while only 27 percent are concerned about finding the perfect outfit.
 (Hint: It's a suit.
 Duh.)
 Their wallets also serve as a stressful factor, with 29 percent of men worrying about spending too much money.

 But surprisingly, while men worry more over breaking the bank, women actually end up spending less on wedding gifts than men.
 According to Ebates, women typically spend $25 to $100, while men shell out $50 to $250.
-Hey, at least we know how to shop smart.
-Putting that 79 cents for every dollar to good use, right?